bjorge/hyttahub/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-A serverless Flutter framework designed to be a solid starting point for new applications, demonstrated with a sample photo album app.
+A serverless Flutter framework designed to be a solid starting point for new applications, demonstrated with an example app.

 --  **Note:** Under construction, breaking changes may occur.